ragunathjawahar/gilded-rose-kata-in-kotlin/README.md

 ## About this repository

 The master branch has an untested GildedRose class waiting to be refactored and updated with the new requirements!
-The *practise_kata_n* branches will have my implementations for every time I practise the kata.
+The *rj/kata_n* branches will have my implementations for every time I practise the kata.

+## Additional Notes
+The original kata restricts developers from altering the `Item` class.
+However, I wanted to see how far I can go with refactoring and made some changes to it as well.